Table of Contents

 2. Besrey Pushchair and Trike

-The Besrey Pushchair and Trike can only be described as a ‘mega trike’ as it starts off as something that is closer to a pushchair than a trike but over time can be scaled back as your 1 year old gets older leaving you with a fully fledged solo trike.
-It is quite simply an amazing product but does carry a hefty price tag.
+The Besrey Pushchair and Trike can only be described as a ‘mega trike’.
+First, it starts off as something that is closer to a pushchair.
+Then, it becomes a trike but over time can be scaled back as your 1 year old gets older.
+Finally, you are left with a full-fledged solo trike.
+Overall, it is quite simply an amazing product, which is reflected in the price tag.
 However, for the parents who really do need a better or new pushchair but also a trike at some point then this is the daddy.

 What sets this apart is the level of quality in the product throughout.
 The chair itself is one of the most comfortable and safest.
 It also has a very ergonomic handle stick for the parents to push them around before they’re able to use the pedals themselves.
 For the 1 year olds, it has the footrests you’d expect and pedals for later on.
 It’s got very grippy and chunky handle bars and a nice little bell, too.